danesparza/Halloweenspookyeyes/README.md

 int minSleep = 7;
 ```

-If you want to get really fancy, you can craft your own enclosures -- or just use a toilet paper roll, some duct tape, and some parchment paper to great effect... like this (but don't use 9v batteries -- they kind of suck for this type of thing):
+If you want to get really fancy, you can craft your own enclosures -- or just use a toilet paper roll, some duct tape, and some parchment paper to great effect... like this (but don't use 9v batteries -- they kind of suck for this type of thing.
+I recommending using a [USB battery charger](http://www.amazon.com/Anker-Generation-Astro-mini-Lipstick-Sized/dp/B005X1Y7I2)):

 ![Halloween spooky eyes](https://farm4.staticflickr.com/3946/15450734046_631ee7ee97.jpg)